 - 5.1.
 Generally, a taxpayer may participate in MVD unless it is ineligible.
 However, a state is not required to accept a taxpayer's MVD offer even if it is otherwise eligible. - 5.2.
 A taxpayer is generally ineligible to participate in MVD with respect to a tax type and a state if it has at any time in the past filed a tax return or similar filing or made a payment with respect to that tax type and that state, or if it has been contacted by that state (or the Commission on behalf of that state) with respect to the taxpayer's potential or actual obligation to file a return or make a payment with respect to that tax type and that state.
 However, if a state contact does not specify a specific type of tax it is construed to be with respect to all types of tax.
-Each state may make its independent decision with respect to eligibility, taking into consideration extenuating circumstances, such as passage of time See §15 for the definition of state contact. . - 5.3.
+1 Each state may make its independent decision with respect to eligibility, taking into consideration extenuating circumstances, such as passage of time See §15 for the definition of state contact.2

+- 5.3.
 A taxpayer who would generally be ineligible for MVD but nevertheless wishes to pursue it, should so advise Commission staff, who will inquire of the affected states and inform the taxpayer which, if any, care to receive an application. - 6.
 Anonymity and Disclosure - 6.1.
 A taxpayer may, but need not, be anonymous to the Commission during the MVD process.
-Because the Commission needs to easily communicate with a taxpayer (directly or through its attorney or tax advisor) in order to conduct its business, taxpayers wishing to remain anonymous to the Commission may approach through a representative such as an attorney or tax advisor.
+Because the Commission needs to easily communicate with a taxpayer (directly or through its attorney or tax advisor) in order to conduct its business, taxpayers wishing to remain anonymous to the Commission will find it most convenient to approach through a representative such as an attorney or tax advisor who has a fixed place of business that may be used for communication purposes.
 A taxpayer choosing to remain anonymous while approaching the Commission directly should make arrangements to ensure timely communication by telephone, e-mail, US Postal Service, and private overnight delivery service, which will prevent delay in processing the application.
-The Commission must know a taxpayer's identity after an MVD contract is executed in order to ensure proper processing.
+The Commission must know a taxpayer's identity after an MVD contract is executed in order to ensure proper processing. - 6.2.
+In the event the Commission knows the taxpayer's identity, it shall not knowingly release it to any other party under any circumstance except:

-&lt;sup>1 A State Contact with Texas may at the state's option be construed to be with respect to any type of tax, without regard to whether that type of tax is included in an enumeration of tax types accompanying the contact.
+1 A State Contact with Texas may at the state's option be construed to be with respect to any type of tax, without regard to whether that type of tax is included in an enumeration of tax types accompanying the contact.
 For example, Texas may interpret a communication to a taxpayer that references only corporate franchise tax to also include sales and use tax.

-&lt;sup>2 Texas extends this policy to exclude from eligibility those whose nexus to the state is being investigated by the state but who have not yet been contacted.
+2 Texas extends this policy to exclude from eligibility those whose nexus to the state is being investigated by the state but who have not yet been contacted.
 Such persons will ordinarily not know of their ineligibility before they apply.